EU & International Law (2)

 Device issues (8)

-If you wish to change system settings with a USB flash drive using our ALP setup application for example, the file with the new settings must be named setup.alp.
+If you wish to change system settings with a USB flash drive using our ALP setup application for example, the file with the new settings must be named config.alp.

 If you make several different settings files, your computer may rename each new file with some added information when storing into the same folder, for instance:

-You may erase older files or store them to different folders, but the one you want to use for system configuration must be copied to the USB flash drive and renamed to setup.alp.
+You may erase older files or store them to different folders, but the one you want to use for system configuration must be copied to the USB flash drive and renamed to config.alp.

-The AL Priority system will recognize and change settings only if the file on the USB flash drive is named setup.alp.
+The AL Priority system will recognize and change settings only if the file on the USB flash drive is named config.alp.

 The name of the upgrading file must be: U2234567.bin (where the numbers 2234567 stand for the 7 digits of the system’s serial number).